Using Baking Soda for Lice

 Using baking soda on head lice is entirely useless and a waste of your time.
 Baking soda does not harm lice or lice eggs in any way.
 Baking soda can not suffocate head lice; most head lice can hold their breath longer than 24 hours.

-If you plan to use a home remedy for lice then I DO NOT recommend you use Baking Soda.
-Instead I’d recommend you use a more effective home remedy like the ones I cover in this article.
-But, understand that there is no home remedy or treatment out there that kills all lice bugs or lice eggs, so it’s going to take you several weeks to get rid of lice using a method like that.
-If you want to get rid of lice quickly, you should check out the How to Get Rid of Lice Like a Pro!
-Online Course and get rid of it in ONE DAY.
+Lice have grown immune to typical over-the-counter lice kits, but there is no home remedy or treatment out there that kills all lice bugs or lice eggs, so it’s going to take you several weeks or months, or even years to get rid of lice using a method like that.
+If you want to get rid of lice quickly then follow along with my Step-by-Step Video System and get rid of it in ONE DAY.